Hierarchical Analysis and Control of Epidemic Spreading over Networks using Dissipativity and Mesh Stability: Dissipativity-Based Solution

+\begin{remark} As stated in Rm. \ref{Rm:DissipativityAnalysis}, for the purpose of spreading network analysis (e.g., of its stability, dissipativity, and/or mesh-stability) under a given inter-group interconnections $\tilde{M}=\bar{M}$, we can use the proposed spreading network design process (i.e., Alg. \ref{Alg:NetworkDesign}), after some minor changes.
+One approach is to set $\delta_l = \delta_u = \delta_2 = 0$ in \eqref{Eq:Th:NetworkDissipativity}.
+Alternatively, the design variable $L$ can be removed entirely from \eqref{Eq:Th:NetworkDissipativity} by substituting $L = \X_p^{11}\bar{M}$.
+Subsequently, the feasibility (or infeasibility) of this revised Alg. \ref{Alg:NetworkDesign} will imply the success (or inconclusiveness) of the analysis.
+It is worth noting that the identified supporting conditions \eqref{Eq:Lm:NecessaryConForGroupDis} and \ref{Eq:Lm:NecessaryConForNetworkDis} included in Alg. \ref{Alg:NetworkDesign} significantly reduce the possibility for infeasibility in both analysis and design of spreading networks. \end{remark}

-\begin{remark} The proposed framework's ability to conduct both dissipativity analysis and dissipative design is beneficial as we can use it to reconfigure intra-group interconnections if a group is not sufficiently dissipative compromising the performance of the spreading network.
-Moreover, the same capability will play a major role when there are higher layers beyond the network level (e.g., a network of networks layer) in the considered spreading network. \end{remark}
+\begin{remark} The proposed framework's flexibility to conduct both analysis and control (design) at different levels of the hierarchical spreading network is highly beneficial.
+For example, it allows us to redesign intra-group interconnections if a specific group is not sufficiently dissipative (thus compromising the overall performance of the spreading network).
+Similarly, it allows us to provide recommendations for improving node characteristics (e.g., using localized pharmaceutical intervention method) to achieve better node-level dissipativity properties that support improving group- and network-level dissipativity properties.
+Moreover, the same flexibility will play a major role when there are higher layers beyond the network level (e.g., a global network layer) in the considered hierarchical spreading network model. \end{remark}